freesk/react-time-tracker/README.md

 $ npm start
 ```
 ## Development
-- The server is missing a json-to-csv conversion tool
 - The server is missing email verification on a new signup request
 - The server is missing data validation
 - The client needs a menu